yusukeaso-astron/plotastrodata/README.md

 * Select the R.A.-Dec. style or the offset style as the x/y tick labels.
 * Fill channel maps with a 2D image.
 * Add line, arrow, ellipse, text, and marker in a specified channel.
+* Use original arguments of matplotlib (pcolormesh, contour, and quiver).

 ## Requirement